mrlesmithjr/everythingshouldbevirtual.github.io/_pages/about.md

 ## About This Site

-This site is dedicated to virtualization first and foremost.
-You will also find a great deal of automation, IaC, containerization, coding, and etc.
+This site is dedicated to virtualization, first and foremost.
+You will also find a great deal of automation, IaC, containerization, coding, etc.

 ## About Me